 - Battery

 - RAM door

 - Top case with keyboard

 - Optical drive

+- Clutch block, left

+- Clutch block, right

 - Display module

 - Display bezel

 - Clutch cover

 - 1. With the display assembly resting on a clean, soft cloth, note the position of the inverter cable in relation to the left clutch barrel. - 2.
 Remove the tape from the left clutch barrel.